ernesttan1976/projectmanagementtasktrackingapp/readme.md

 # Project Management - Task Tracking App

 ## User stories
 Note: For simplicity sake, all roles will be considered fullly authorized.
+Member = User.

 1.As a team member, I want to __create a new task card__ in Trello Kanban board so that I can track my progress and collaborate with my team members.